Barbarian (2022 film): Plot

-In the present, the Mother locks Tess and AJ in a hole.
-Tess tells AJ that the Mother wants them to act as her children.
-AJ is dragged away by the Mother, who forcibly breastfeeds him.
-Tess uses the opportunity to escape the house with the help of Andre, the homeless man from earlier, who warns her that the Mother will come after her at nightfall.

-With the Mother distracted by Tess’s escape, AJ finds a room which the Mother refuses to approach.
-Inside, he finds a bedridden Frank, assuming him to be another victim of the Mother.
-AJ assures Frank that he will call the police, before finding evidence of Frank’s crimes.
-Frank kills himself with a concealed revolver.
+In the present, the woman attempts to feed milk from a bottle to AJ and Tess, who are locked in the pit.
+Tess urges AJ to drink, explaining that the woman wants them to act like her babies.
+When AJ refuses, the woman drags him away and forcibly breastfeeds him.
+Tess escapes with the help of the homeless Andre, the stranger from before, who warns her that the woman will come after her at nightfall.
+With the woman distracted, AJ finds a room that she refuses to approach.
+Inside, he encounters a bedridden Frank and finds VHS tapes of Frank abducting and raping women.
+Frank shoots himself with a concealed revolver.

-Tess leads police to the house, but they dismiss her story and leave as night falls.
-Tess breaks into the house, retrieves her car keys, and rams the Mother with her car, seemingly killing her.
-Tess returns to the basement to rescue AJ, who accidentally shoots her with Frank’s gun.
-The two escape and find that the Mother has vanished.
-Tess and AJ then take shelter with Andre.
+The police dismiss Tess's story, assuming she is intoxicated.
+She breaks back into the house, retrieves her car keys, and drives into the woman as she leaves the house.
+Tess returns to the basement to rescue AJ, but he mistakenly shoots her with Frank's revolver.
+Outside, the woman's body has vanished.
+Tess and AJ shelter with Andre, who explains that the woman is a product of Frank's multi-generational incest with the daughters he had by his victims.

-Andre explains that the Mother is a product of Frank’s multigenerational incest with his victims.
-The Mother bursts in, kills Andre, and chases Tess and AJ up a water tower.
+The woman bursts in, kills Andre, and pursues Tess and AJ up a water tower.
 AJ loses his gun and pushes Tess off the water tower to save himself.
-The Mother jumps after her and shields her from the fall.
-AJ finds Tess is still alive, but as he tries to rationalize his actions to Tess, the Mother revives and kills him.
-The Mother attempts to comfort Tess, but she shoots the Mother dead with Frank’s gun and limps away as the sun rises.
+The woman jumps after her and shields her from the fall.
+AJ finds Tess alive, but as he tries to rationalize his actions, the woman wakens and splits his head open.
+She attempts to comfort Tess, who shoots her dead with Frank's gun before leaving.